Pacific Energy Wood Stoves Reviews

 Floating Firebox Design

 One thing I love about Pacific Energy is their floating firebox.
-Sounds fancy, right?
 It’s actually a smart design that helps the stove last longer.
 The firebox is made with stainless steel rails that let key parts expand and contract with heat.
 This reduces wear and tear, so you’re not dealing with cracks or repairs down the line.
 I spoke to a guy who’s had his Super 27 for over 20 years, and he said it’s still going strong because of this feature.

 Air Wash System

 Ever had a wood stove with a sooty glass door that blocks the view of the fire?
 Pacific Energy’s air wash system fixes that.
 It pushes preheated air across the glass to keep it clean, even at low burn settings.
 I tested this on a Neo 2.5 model at a friend’s house, and the glass stayed crystal clear all evening.
-It’s a small detail, but it makes a big difference when you want to enjoy the fire’s glow.

 Extended Burn Technology (EBT2)